farshidhesami/machine_learning_01/README.md

 - 3- Create a setup.py (Git Bash)
 - 4- use a "pip freeze" command for listing all the Python packages installed in the system .(Git Bash)
 - 5- Pip install -r requirements.txt .(Git Bash)

 - 6- Add code in src/MachineLearning_2023/__ init__.py(sets up a logger for a Python package)
+   - Note 01 : Without an __init__.py file, Python won't recognize the directory as a package.
+   - Note 02 : In my case, the __init__.py file is setting up a logger that can be used throughout the rest of the package .
-- 7- Add code in src/MachineLearning_2023/__ init__.py(In machine learning project where logging can be crucial for debugging and tracking the execution of your code).
+   - Note 03 : (In machine learning project where logging can be crucial for debugging and tracking the execution of your code).

+- 7- Add code in src/MachineLearning_2023/__ init__.py .

 - 8- Add a code in main.py for make a logs folder and running_logs.log (from MachineLearning_2023 import logger) (Gitbash-------> python main.py )